1. What is the GO Map?

 GO is looking for new partners and projects.
 We have skilled volunteers that span a range of expertise including, but not limited to, graphic design, computer science, public health, executive administration, oncology and biology/genomics research.
 You can initiate contact with a GO team member by sending an inquiry to firstname.lastname@example.org.

 7. How can I learn more about GO’s projects?

 You can learn more by visiting Our Projects page on our website.

 8. I recently authored or co-authored an important manuscript in the field of global cancer – how can I promote my work on the GO website?

 The best means of promoting your work is to post it as a blog on TheGOMap.org: sign up as a user and click "Write a Post" from the GO Map home page.
 If you are interested in having your work considered for a map feature and possibly on GO's website and social media, please send us an email as we would love to review it!

 9. I would like to start a GO chapter at my institution – What does it take?

-Please contact one of our co-founders, Dr. Ami Bhatt or Dr. Franklin Huang, and we can help you establish a GO community!
+Please contact GO at this email address, and we can help you establish a GO community!